Jang Hyuk: 1997–2001: Beginnings and rise to fame

+Jang Yong-jun spent most of his childhood and adolescence in his birthplace, Busan.
+In 1996, Jeong Hoon-tak, who ran a management company named EBM Production Co., after success elevated Jung Woo-sung and Kim Ji-ho as top star, met Jeong Yong-jun, a 20-year-old young man who was a student at Seoul Institute of the Arts.
+He was convinced that the innocence in the face of Jung Yong-joon, which exudes sadness and strange charisma would become a "weapon".
+Jung Hoon-tak pushed Jung Yong-joon into the accommodation of the group god members who were still preparing for their debut.
+And started the harsh training.
+With Jung, who has his own confidence that "only those who are prepared can succeed," Jung Yong-joon prepared for a long time.

-Jang Yong-jun spent most of his childhood and adolescence in his birthplace, Busan, before making his acting debut in 1997 in the television drama Model under his stage name Jang hyuk.
-Besides the teen series School and a minor role in the little-seen film Zzang (The Best), Jang appeared in the music video of "To Mother", the 1999 debut single of popular boyband g.o.d, whom he was housemates with at that time.
+After Lee Seung-hwan's music video, Jung Yong-joon making his acting debut in 1997 in the television drama Model under his stage name Jang hyuk.
+Besides the teen series School (1999) and a minor role in the little-seen film Zzang (The Best), Jang appeared in the music video of "To Mother", the 1999 debut single of popular boyband g.o.d, whom he was housemates with at that time.
 Also in 1999, he played the good-hearted yet aggressive Myung-ha in the series Into the Sunlight.
 Using the stage name "TJ", he had a brief career as a rapper and acted in several music videos from his rap album TJ Project, which was released in 2000.

 Jang's career first began to take off in 2001, when he was cast in the lead role of the special-effects extravaganza Volcano High with actress Shin Min-a.
 His acting in the eccentric role drew praise from fans and critics.